Policy & Advocacy Leadership Forum 2026 Logo

 12:45pm – 1:45pm CMS/CMCS Priorities and OBBBA Update (closed to press/off the record)

-Join the Centers for Medicare & Medicaid Services (CMS) and the Center for Medicaid and CHIP Services (CMCS) for a discussion of 2026 priorities, with special attention to status of OBBBA implementation.
-This session is closed to press and off the record.
+Join the Centers for Medicare & Medicaid Services (CMS) and the Center for Medicaid and CHIP Services (CMCS) for an off the record discussion of 2026 priorities, with special attention to status of OBBBA implementation.

 1:45pm – 2:00pm Refreshment Break